-WARNING Onan uses this symbol throughout this manual to warn of possible serious personal injury.
+This symbol is used throughout this manual to warn of possible serious personal injury.

-CAUTION equipment damage.
+This symbol refers to possible equipment damage.

 Fuels, electrical equipment, batteries, exhaust gases and moving parts present potential hazards that could result in serious, personal injury.
 Take care in following these recommended procedures.